khulnasoft-lab/gopkg/docs/getting-started.md

-# Getting Started With Glide
+# Getting Started With Gopkg

-This is a quick start guide to using Glide once you have it installed.
+This is a quick start guide to using Gopkg once you have it installed.

 ## Initially Detecting Project Dependencies

-Glide can detect the dependencies in use on a project and create an initial `gopkg.yaml` file for you.
+Gopkg can detect the dependencies in use on a project and create an initial `gopkg.yaml` file for you.
 This detection can import the configuration from Godep, GPM, Gom, and GB.
 To do this change into the top level directory for the project and run:

     $ gopkg init